walterfreeman/phy211/faq.md

 Talk to the undergraduate coaches if:

 * You have a question about physics
-* You want advice on studying (they were in your shoes pretty recently and can give the best advice!)
+* You want advice on studying (they were in your shoes pretty recently and can give the best advice of any of us!)

 ---
 <a id="book"></a>